rubenerd/rubenerd.com/content/post/2017/ten-years-of-haruhi.markdown

 Granted I'd watched *Sailor Moon* and *Dragonball Z* as a kid, but *Haruhi* was the first series I saw as an anime, rather than just a cartoon.
 Suddenly I was exposed to this universe of otaku culture and fandom around this universe of media straddling every conceivable genre.
 Who would have known?

-This was around the time *Rubénerd* was also getting serious, but I kept a separate anime blog that was [deleted a few years later] without warning by my campus IT department.
+This was around the time *Rubenerd* was also getting serious, but I kept a separate anime blog that was [deleted a few years later] without warning by my campus IT department.
 I sorely wish I could go back and see all these old posts.

 Years later, I'd move back to Sydney and join the [UTS Anime Society].
 It was there I met all my dearest friends and my partner for the last four years.
 And in a case of coming full circle, Clara has even cosplayed as Yuki!